Something of a backlash to the typical portrayal of the Evil Albino

 - Silver Shadow from Dave Cockrum's Futurians, a former super-spy who now has the power to control shadows and teleport through them.

-- Elrod of Melvinbone, a parody of Elric (see Literature), occasional character in Cerebus.
+- Elrod of Melvinbone, a parody of Elric (see Literature), occasional character in Cerebus the Aardvark.
 He speaks like Foghorn Leghorn and invariably, I say invariably, gets himself into trouble.

 - Sigil from Bar Sinister, who is a human/vampire bat hybrid.